ManuelagDuque/crud_images/READM.md

 - API Secret.

 ## Environment variables
-Make sure you have modified the environment variables for:
+Make sure you have modified the environment variables into images_back_app/config/constants.py to:
-- Connect to the database:
+- Connect to the MySQL Database
-- Connect to Cloudinary:
+- Connect to Cloudinary

 ## Running the MySQL
 Make sure that you have the service for the database running.